David-Gwo/semester_project_rpg/README.md

 ## Installation

 To use properly this repository, we recommend setting up a python>=3.5 virtual environment, especially since at the time this readme is being written (May 2019), tensorflow 2.0 is still in alpha version.
-If you want to work with a native python3.x interpreter, you can skip to .
+If you want to work with a native python3.x interpreter, you can skip to [dependencies installation](#install-dependencies).
 If you already have virtualenvwrapper installed, skip to [virtualenv creation](#make-a-new-virtualenv)

 ### Clone the repository
 ```